In the modern nation state, public education functions as a sort of civic immunization.

 If Raw Puerh is sort of like funky green tea, Ripe Puerh is more like funky black tea.
 Especially if it is a freshly made tea, Ripe Puerh can have very strong funky taste, (wet pile taste,) reminiscent of certain Belgian farmhouse ales.
 There is some Brett happening in there, for sure.
 While the funk of Raw Puerh increases with age, the funk of Ripe Puerh tends to calm down with age.
 Older Ripe Puerh can exhibit stonefruit or chocolate flavors, alongside the usual notes for PuErh tea, camphor, mint, etc.

 For Dripd O’Bitters, White2Tea took an already somewhat aged Ripe PuErh and blended it with a type of citrus peel called “chenpi”.
-Chenpi is a small orange which is picked green and then dried.
+Chenpi is the dried peel from a small orange.
 Chenpi sometimes used in Chinese medicine for a variety of ailments, “to regulate ch’i (or qi), fortify the spleen, eliminate dampness, improve abdominal distension, enhance digestion, and reduce phlegm.”
 As near as I can tell, chenpi seem very similar in flavor and character to the Italian Bitter orange called, Chinotto (Citrus myrtifolia).

 In traditional Chinese medicine, foods are often divided by their warming or cooling natures.
 Teas are also divided up this way.
 Unaged Green and white teas, including puerh, are considered cooling, while aged Puerh, Aged White, Black, and Ripe Puerh are considered warming.